Victor Caratini Player Props: Brewers vs. Cubs

-Victor Caratini is back in the lineup for the Milwaukee Brewers and will face Justin Steele and the Chicago Cubs April 1 at 2:20 PM ET.
+Victor Caratini is back in the lineup for the Milwaukee Brewers and will face Jameson Taillon and the Chicago Cubs April 2 at 2:20 PM ET.

 Victor Caratini Game Info & Props vs. the Cubs